ssokolova/copilot-testing/labs.md

 **Purpose: In this lab, we'll see how to leverage Copilot with testing frameworks and how to do Test-Driven Development with it.**

+**Important Note: If any steps in this lab run with /tests by default, run them again using the "run without" option**

 1. Let's look at a TDD approach of creating the test cases with a failing test and then immplementing the code to be tested.
 Consider a simple example where we want to create a test class and tests for students at a university.
 We'll use Mockito in our testing framework.
 Let's have Copilot create a pom.xml file for us with a mockito dependency.
 In the separate chat interface, enter the following prompt:

 ```